 Dive into your AdWords account, click on Tools, then Keyword Planner.

 Here, you want to identify a video keyword phrase that gets between 500-1k searches per month in Google depending on your niche.

 If you can get the corresponding video to rank in Google, then a lot of those searchers will click on your video in the results.
-This will ultimately lead to a better ranking for your video on YouTube and, ideally, traffic to your site.
+This YouTube hack will ultimately lead to a better ranking for your video resulting in more traffic to your site.

 Say Your Keywords

 YouTube has an advanced transcription for videos.
 This means they know whether your video’s content is related to the subject you put in your video’s headline, description, and keywords.

 So if you don’t say your keywords, then guess what?